Cloakworks-collective/shadow_warfare/README.md

 - **Health Setback**: Adding to our challenges, one of our key team members fell ill, resulting in a loss of almost a week's worth of progress.

 - **Sindri**: We also explored integrating with Sindri, but encountered challenges due to the apparent lack of recent updates for Noir support in Sindri's documentation.
 Additionally, we found the available documentation and tutorials for Sindri to be insufficiently comprehensive.
 Given our time constraints, we ultimately decided to refrain from using it for this project.

+- **Noir JS**: We worked very hard to deliver tests simulating an AutoBattler game.
+Unfortunately, due to lack of time, we struggled for hours to have the JS API provide consistent proofs for the contract methods.
+Noir JS API is continually updated, for that the tutorials were quite misleading regarding the delay in version update.
+We tried to have tests work with foundry but it wasn't the best choice for a gaming DApp.
+We spent a considerable amount of time to migrate to hardhat but having mixed up noir client API was very frustrating and at the end it was chaotic, nothing worked, and nothing was deliverable for submission.

 ## Deployed Contracts